Beaconsfield (WA)

 Population growth drivers in Beaconsfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Beaconsfield (WA) statistical area (Lv2), as estimated by AreaSearch, was around 5,965 as of Nov 2025.
-This figure reflects a growth of 650 people since the 2021 Census, which reported a population of 5,315 people in Beaconsfield (WA) (SA2).
-The increase is inferred from AreaSearch's estimate of 5,932 residents following examination of ABS's latest ERP data release (June 2024), along with an additional 26 validated new addresses since the Census date.
-This results in a population density ratio of 2,185 persons per square kilometer, higher than the national average assessed by AreaSearch.
-The area's growth rate of 12.2% since the 2021 census surpassed the national average of 9.7%.
-Overseas migration contributed approximately 75.0% to overall population gains in recent periods, although all drivers were positive factors.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, Beaconsfield's estimated population is around 5,965.
+This reflects a 12.2% increase from the 2021 Census figure of 5,315 people.
+The change is inferred from AreaSearch's resident population estimate of 5,932 following examination of ABS' latest ERP data release (June 2024) and an additional 26 validated new addresses since the Census date.
+This results in a density ratio of 2,185 persons per square kilometer, above national averages assessed by AreaSearch.
+Beaconsfield's growth exceeds the national average of 9.9%, marking it as a region leader.
+Overseas migration contributed approximately 75% to overall population gains recently, with all drivers being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Projecting forward with these trends, an above-median population growth is expected for the area, with a projected increase of 902 persons to 2041, reflecting a total gain of 13.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered and post-2032 growth estimation, AreaSearch uses ABS' Greater Capital Region projections released in 2023 based on 2022 data.
+Projected demographic trends indicate above median population growth for national statistical areas, with Beaconsfield expected to expand by 897 persons to 2041, reflecting a 13.7% total gain over the 17 years.

 Frequently Asked Questions - Population